19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Reduce translation costs: Teams can render content available in more languages by combining machine-assisted translation with AI-enabled translation.
 The result is on-the-fly translation of any document into any language the moment a user requests it.

-13 AI Tools for Technical Writing that aren’t ChatGPT
+What are the Top AI Tools for Technical Writing Besides ChatGPT?

+The top AI documentation tools are divided into 5 categories: AI answer engines, content creation and editing tools, writing optimization and governance tools, code assistants, and technical writing and content publishing tools.
 If you’re looking to expand your AI tool stack beyond ChatGPT and to automate tasks, you’re in the right place.
-Read on to discover our top 13 tools and their features.
+Read on to discover our top 19 tools and their features.

 To kick off the list, we have some tools that are conversational AI applications, much like ChatGPT.
 However, the tools below offer unique capabilities beyond natural language generation that distinguish them from the rest.